 Data are collected directly from survey respondents.

 Respondents are contacted initially by a letter or e-mail containing a secure access code to access an electronic questionnaire (EQ).
 The data are collected via the electronic questionnaire into a collection environment.
 A system of edits flag directly in the electronic questionnaire to indicate any missing key information or inconsistencies in the data entered in the questionnaire.
 In some cases, an edit may be flagged if the data exceeds predetermined tolerances based on data submitted to the previous reporting period.
 Contact with the respondent is initiated to correct errors and clarify survey responses.
 In case a variation is deemed acceptable after contacting the respondent, a comment is added to those records explaining the reasons.
 Once all the data has been captured, tolerance and outlier edit programs are run against the data to identify any data falling out of the prescribed tolerance range.
 Such cases are resolved after verifying the respondent status for the current year.
 Any jurisdictional changes are taken into account when resolving data issues.

 View the Questionnaire(s) and reporting guide(s) .

 Each year, a small number of police services do not respond to the survey.
-Prior to 2015, if data for a non-responding police service were available for the previous year, then the historical data were used to represent the current year.
-After 2015, imputations are made by calculating a ratio of total police officers in the current year and previous year by the province/territory and type of service (municipal, first nations, etc.).
-This ratio is a multiplicative factor applied to the previous year's data to obtain the current year estimates for the respondent.
-If data for the respondent is also missing in the previous year, then no imputation is done.
+If data for a non-responding police service were available for the previous year, then the historical data were used to represent the current year

 This methodology does not apply.